joshtype/gitMarie/README.md

 Saurabh Joshi, Eric Jiang, and Erfan Norozi, is available at https://marie.js.org/.

 It is used in educational settings to help students understand how computers are organized and how assembly instructions impact registers and memory.
-The format for assembly instructions is [<label>,] operator [operand] [/<comment>].
-Each line must end with a carriage-return by pressing [ENTER] to move to the next line.
 There are a small number of instructions that can be entered.
 This makes MARIE's assembly language easy to learn but can grow complex for operations that are quite simple for high-level languages.